-How to turn a Feng Shui and plants passion into a successful side hustle - Interview with Clara Leun
+How to turn a Feng Shui and plants passion into a successful side hustle - Clara Leung

 Clara Leung is the founder of Clara's Greenhouse, providing plants and Feng Shui tips to her happy customers.

 After almost accidentally selling an extra Dieffenbachia plant she had through Facebook Marketplace, Clara Leung felt encouraged and motivated to sell more houseplants.
 That got her to start her side business.

 Clara Leung has since sold more than 3,000 plants.
 She turned her dining room, which is showered in natural light, into a makeshift greenhouse.
 About 150 plants currently fill her home.
 She travels around the Maryland, Virginia, and D.C. area in her spare time, delivering her plants to their new owners and imparting feng shui and plant-rearing wisdom along the way.